erajasekar/erajasekar.github.io/_drafts/2014-12-17-groovy-dynamic-properties-config-slurper.md

 }
 ```

-Here is output value for *logRetentionBytes* reading using ConfigSlurper
+Here is output value of *logRetentionBytes* reading using ConfigSlurper

 ```groovy
 println new ConfigSlurper("dev").parse(EnvironmentConfigSimple.class).logRetentionBytes; //Outputs: 64